Define parameters

 labs(x = "Time (days)", y = "Number of individuals")

-In reality, the spread of a virus is much more complex and influenced by many factors such as human behavior, government policies, healthcare systems, vaccination campaigns, and human contact.
+In reality, the spread of a virus is much more complex and influenced by many factors such as human behaviour, government policies, healthcare systems, vaccination campaigns, and human contact.

-The use of Bayesian analysis in modelling infectious diseases, such as COVID-19, offers several advantages in understanding and predicting the dynamics of the spread.
-We implement a Bayesian regression model in R using the brms
+The use of Bayesian analysis in modelling infectious diseases offers several advantages in understanding and predicting the dynamics of the spread.
+We implement a Bayesian regression model for COVID-19 cases using the brms package, which is an interface of Stan for Bayesian analysis.
+The source for Stan is available at https://mc-stan.org/.

-We can specify the prior distributions for beta and gamma using expert knowledge and available data.
-For example, we might specify a gamma distribution with a mean of 0.1 and a standard deviation of 0.05 for beta, and a gamma distribution with a mean of 0.05 and a standard deviation of 0.02 for gamma.
+We can specify the prior distributions for \beta and \gamma using expert knowledge and available data.
+For example, we might specify a gamma distribution with a mean of 0.1 and a standard deviation of 0.05 for \beta, and a gamma distribution with a mean of 0.05 and a standard deviation of 0.02 for $.

 mutate(date = as.Date(time, origin = "2022-01-01"),